Fohdeesha/lab-docu/docs/icx7xxx-adv.md

 crypto key zeroize
 crypto key generate rsa modulus 2048
 ```

+> ICX7xxx series switches support Fastiron 9, which offers up to 4096 bit RSA keys and ECDSA keys of 256 or 384 bits,
+> as well as accepting the same for client keys.

 By default, the switch has the `super` user that you set a password for previously.
 We need to configure the switch to use this account to authenticate logins and web UI access:
 ```
 aaa authentication login default local